-In Academic Year 2022/23, the College delivered courses to 2,343 students aged 16-19 years.
-This was above the income target and the "lag-funding" system deployed by ESFA - and this will result in higher grant income for 2023/24.
-Income for Apprenticeships exceeded expectation - and is budgeted to grow in 2023/24 also.
+In Academic Year 2023/24, the College delivered courses to 2,510 students aged 16-19 years.
+This was above the income target and the "lag-funding" system deployed by ESFA - and this will result in higher grant income for 2024/25.
+Income for Apprenticeships exceeded expectation - and this is budgeted to grow in 2024/25 also.

 The College continues to deliver successfully to increasing numbers of learners with high needs learning difficulties and disabilities.
-Due to increasing demand, recruitment has been increased for 2023/24 accordingly.
+Despite increasing demand, recruitment has been held at current levels for 2024/25.